RelayMiner Config

-This document describes the configuration options for the RelayMiner
+This document describes the configuration options for the RelayMiner, a Supplier

 co-processor/sidecar that acts as the real server for querying request, building